 In 2020, as soon as the COVID pandemic hit, the NTEU shocked and angered university workers nationally by volunteering to assist the managements to axe 18,000 jobs and cut wages by 15 percent.
-This "Job Protection Framework" collapsed in the face of a rank-and-file rebellion, but the NTEU and the CPSU pushed through cuts to jobs and conditions via deals with individual managements, further discrediting themselves in the process and leading to declining memberships.
+This "Job Protection Framework" collapsed in the face of a rank-and-file rebellion, but the NTEU and the CPSU pushed through cuts to jobs and conditions via deals with individual managements, further discrediting themselves in the process, leading to declining memberships.

 The NTEU and CPSU are once again preparing a sellout of university workers at Macquarie University.
-This is part of a wider pattern of betrayal carried out by isolating their members, university-by-university, and striking retrograde agreements.
+This is part of a wider pattern of betrayal of isolating their members, university-by-university, and striking retrograde agreements.

-In every case, including at the University of Sydney, the deals impose sub-inflationary pay deals, facilitate further pro-corporate restructuring and allow mass casualisation to continue.
+In every case, including at the University of Sydney, these impose sub-inflationary pay deals, facilitate further pro-corporate restructuring and allow mass casualisation to continue.
 They also open the floodgates for new teaching-focused roles and greater exploitation of low-paid post-graduate instructors.

-This is in line with the agenda of the Albanese Labor
+This is totally in line with the agenda of the Albanese Labor government.

-government.
 It is continuing to starve universities of funds, just as the previous Liberal-National government did.
-Via its Universities Accord review, it is demanding that universities increasingly subordinate their teaching and research to the requirements of the corporate elite and military preparations for war.
+And, via its Universities Accord review, it is demanding that universities increasingly subordinate their teaching and research to the requirements of the corporate elite and the AUKUS military preparations for war.

 But resistance is developing.
-Even as the unions try to push through their rotten deal at Macquarie, staff at the University of Melbourne are launching week-long strike action on Monday to fight for decent pay and real de-casualisition.
+Even as the unions try to push through their rotten deal at Macquarie, staff at the University of Melbourne are holding week-long stoppages to fight for decent pay and real de-casualisation.

 Rejecting the sellout at Macquarie would be an initial step forward.
-There needs to be a unified struggle across the sector, reaching out to other workers, including our Melbourne colleagues, teachers and healthcare workers, for support and joint action.
+There must be a unified struggle across the sector, reaching out to other workers, including our Melbourne colleagues, teachers and healthcare workers, for support and joint action.
 For that we need rank-and-file committees, completely independent of the union apparatuses.
 As the basis for this struggle, we advocate the initial demands contained in our founding statement.
 These include: